Marketplace Launch skill

 https://yourproduct.com/?utm_source=saashub&utm_medium=directory&utm_campaign=listing

-• Use unique UTMs for every directory and marketplace
+• Use unique UTMs for every link you control pointing at directories/marketplaces

 • Track in GA4: create a "Marketplace" channel group